-In addition to submitting the annual disclosure to CMS, plan sponsors must notify Medicare Part D eligible individuals regarding the creditable or non-creditable status of the plan's prescription drug coverage.
-The importance of this cannot be overstated, as Medicare eligible individuals rely on the accuracy and timeliness of the employer's Medicare Part D notice to make decisions regarding their enrollment in Part D. Medicare eligible individuals who delay enrollment in Part D because they believe their group coverage is creditable based on an incorrect or missing notice may be penalized when they later enroll in Part D. This is because Medicare eligible individuals can only delay Part D enrollment without penalty if they have creditable coverage.
-If they go without creditable coverage for 63 days or more, they will be limited as to when they can enroll in Part D (i.e., they must wait until the annual Medicare open enrollment period starting October 15) and will receive a premium penalty based on the number of months that they did not have creditable coverage.
+The importance of notifying employees about the creditable or non-creditable status of the employer's prescription drug coverage cannot be overstated, as Medicare eligible individuals rely on the accuracy and timeliness of the employer's Medicare Part D notice to make decisions regarding their enrollment in Part D. Medicare eligible individuals who delay enrollment in Part D because they believe their group coverage is creditable based on an incorrect or missing notice may be penalized when they later enroll in Part D. This is because Medicare eligible individuals can only delay Part D enrollment without penalty if they have creditable prescription drug coverage.
+If they go without creditable coverage for 63 days or more, they will be limited as to when they can enroll in Part D (i.e., they must wait until the October 15 start of the annual Medicare open enrollment period).
+Further, late enrollees will receive a premium penalty based on the number of months that they were Medicare eligible but did not have creditable prescription drug coverage.